canonical/lxd/CONTRIBUTING.md

 ## License and copyright

-By default, any contribution to this project is made under the Apache 2.0 license.
+By default, any contribution to this project is made under AGPLv3.

+All contributors must sign the [Canonical contributor license agreement](https://ubuntu.com/legal/contributors), which gives Canonical permission to use the contributions.
 The author of a change remains the copyright holder of their code (no copyright assignment).

+All contributions made by Canonical are AGPLv3.
+Others may be under the Apache 2.0 license.

 ## Pull requests